edgi-govdata-archiving/epa-geoportal-database-scraper/README.md

 5. Downloads the ZIP file
 6. Saves the ZIP file under the archive folder
 7. Updates manifest.json file under the archive folder

-The ability to unpack the ZIP files is already in the code, but due to a failure in unpacking the file with ID 11 (due to limitation/issue in yauzl), it is currently disabled.
-Besides, just archiving the ZIP files should be enough.